Salt & Wind Travel

 Once you’re in Madera County, you’re in Yosemite territory, and one of the most popular options for where to stay in Oakhurst.

-The town is home to restaurants, friendly people, cute shops, and great places to stay.
-It’s also chock full of conveniences like grocery stores and gas stations, which are hard to find in the park.
+The town is home to a variety of restaurants, friendly people, charming shops, and excellent places to stay.
+It’s also chock-full of conveniences like grocery stores and gas stations, which are hard to find in the park.
 Yosemite’s South Gate is just 16 miles from the center of Oakhurst.

 Sip At Idle Hour Winery